revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

 <details><summary> <b>Show Answer</b> </summary>

 > The Python Boolean type is one of Python's built-in data types.
 Boolean is a primitive data type that takes either "true" or "false" values.
 So anything that returns the value "true" or "false" can be considered as a boolean example.
-Checking some conditions such as "a==b" or "a<b" or "a>b" can be considered as boolean examples.
+Checking some conditions such as `a==b` or `a<b` or `a>b` can be considered as boolean examples.
 </details>

 ---